YichaoOU/HemTools/docs/content/NGS_pipelines/Targeted_methyl_seq.rst

 Four requirements:

-1. The amplicon sequence is the sequence from forward primer to reverse primer.
+1. The amplicon sequence is the sequence from forward primer to reverse primer (yellow sequence below).

-2. All C should be coverted to T except for CpG.
+2. All C should be coverted to T except for CpG (dark green).

 3. The amplicon should be the forward-strand sequence.
 Otherwise the resulted bw file maybe incorrect.